juruen/rmapi/README.md

 Use `mv source destination` to move or rename a file or directory.

+## Stat a directory or file

+Use `stat entry` to dump its metadata as reported by the Cloud API.

 # Run command non-interactively

 Add the commands you want to execute to the arguments of the binary.